Canadian Baptists of Atlantic Canada

-The Canadian Baptists of Atlantic Canada (CBAC), formerly known as Convention of Atlantic Baptist Churches (CABC), is an association of Baptist Churches in the eastern provinces of Canada.
+The Canadian Baptists of Atlantic Canada (CBAC), formerly known as Convention of Atlantic Baptist Churches (CABC) is a Baptist Christian denomination in the eastern provinces of Canada.
 The offices of the CBAC are located in Moncton, New Brunswick.
 The union is one of four components of Canadian Baptist Ministries.

 History

 The Baptist Convention of the Maritime Provinces was founded in 1846.
 The Canadian Baptists of Atlantic Canada was formed in 1905-1906 as the United Baptist Convention of the Maritimes by a union of Free, or Free Will Baptists and Calvinistic or Regular Baptists.
 The Regular Baptist and Free Will Baptist congregations wrote a statement of faith and polity called the "Basis of Union" with which both groups could agree.
 With the addition of Newfoundland to Canada, the name was changed to the United Baptist Convention of the Atlantic Provinces in 1963.
 Many of these churches still carry "United Baptist" in their official name.
 In 2001, the name was changed to the Convention of Atlantic Baptist Churches.
 In 2016, the name was changed to the Canadian Baptists of Atlantic Canada.

 Since 1944 CBAC has been one of the partners in the Canadian Baptist Federation (now known as Canadian Baptist Ministries).